chippyash/Strong-Type/README.md

 issue for some basic PHP types plus some extensions for what could be considered 'missing' types.

-The primary purpose of strong typing in this context is to guard your public methods against unwarranted side effects.
+The primary purpose of strong typing in this context is to *guard your public methods against unwarranted side effects*.
 You should not consider it necessary in most circumstances to have to pass around these types internally, except of course where it makes sense to do so, e.g. unwrap the native type at the point of use.